diclezgilhan/dsa210-project-dicle/README.md

 # Motivation

-The Cambridge Analytica scandal became one of the most significant privacy controversies involving Facebook (Meta).
-After the scandal became public in 2018, discussions regarding data privacy, Facebook usage, and digital ethics increased significantly worldwide.
-Many users reacted online through searches, discussions, and information-seeking behavior.
+The Cambridge Analytica scandal became one of the most widely discussed privacy controversies involving Facebook (Meta).
+After the scandal became public in 2018, online discussions about data privacy, Facebook usage, and digital ethics increased significantly.
+Many users reacted through searches, discussions, and information-seeking behavior on digital platforms.

-This project aims to analyze how public attention during the Cambridge Analytica scandal was reflected in online behavior indicators and whether these indicators were associated with Meta’s stock price movements.
+I became interested in understanding how these public reactions were reflected in online activity and whether they were associated with Meta’s stock movements during the same period.
+This project analyzes online behavior indicators such as Google Trends searches and Wikipedia pageviews together with Meta stock price data.

-Rather than establishing direct causality, the project focuses on identifying patterns and associations between public attention indicators and financial market behavior during a major technological controversy.
+Rather than trying to establish direct causality, the analysis focuses on identifying patterns and associations between public attention indicators and financial market behavior during a major technological controversy.

 ---

 # Data Sources

-This project integrates three publicly available datasets covering the period between 2015 and 2021.
+The analysis combines three publicly available datasets covering the period between 2015 and 2021.

 ## 1. Google Trends Data